Business Equipment Purchase Protection program: How to file a claim

 We offer options based on the details of the incident so you can communicate with the seller to resolve the issue.
 However, in some instances, the case might be better handled by the Better Business Bureau.

-If you're unable to resolve your complaint after communicating with the seller and Customer Support, you'll receive an email with a claim form and instructions.
+If you're unable to resolve your complaint after communicating with the seller, you'll receive an email with a claim form and instructions.

 Work with the third-party provider